irenenikk/e2e-generator/README.md

 The cleaned dataset will be stored with the suffix `_cleaned`

 Parameters:
-- Force redoing analysis even if old one is found: `-i`.
+- Force redoing analysis even if old analysis file is found: `-i`.